MARTYapp/Microsite/README.md

-# MARTY
+# MARTY MVP

-Single-file MVP prototype.
-Built with HTML/CSS/JS.
-Deployed via Vercel.
+This is the MVP build of MARTY — a voice-first journaling app with AI support.
+Built with React + Tailwind.